UserData#

 You can find the documentation of the Userdata routes from the Swagger

-interface, available at the path /api/v1/#/userdata
+interface, available at the path /api/v1/#/userdata.

 Add a Userdata#

-allows you to add a UserData.
+The POST route /api/v1/users/data allows you to add a UserData.
 This route takes up

 A JSON object following: